 So, what does it taste like?
 Just like chocolate cake should!
 It’s:

-And perfect with a glass of almond milk
+& Perfect with a glass of almond milk

-If you’re like me, chocolate cake (or any cake for that matter) deserves a giant scoop of ice cream beside it.
+If you’re like me, chocolate cake (or any cake, for that matter) deserves a giant scoop of ice cream beside it.
 Melty ice cream and a thick slice of heavily-frosted cake – does it get any better than that?

 But for the modest cake eater, a glass of almond milk is really all you need to wash down this vegan chocolate dream.
 Enjoy!

 Speaking of almond milk, this recipe marks the first of several recipes we’ll be sharing over the next few months featuring Blue Diamond Almond Breeze!
 I’ve been using Almond Breeze for years and am thrilled to bring you guys some tasty recipes featuring a product I adore so much.
 For more information about the integrity of this brand, see their FAQ page.

 - 1 1/2 cups (360 ml) original unsweetened Almond Breeze Almond Milk

 - 2 tsp white or apple cider vinegar

 - 1 1/4 cups (307 g) unsweetened applesauce*

 - 1/2 cup (120 ml) strong brewed coffee (or sub more almond milk)

 - 2/3 cup (160 ml) melted coconut oil, or sub grape seed or canola oil